Taaitaaiger/jlrs/README.md

 NB: Active development happens on the `dev` branch, the `master` branch points to the most recently released version.

 ## Prerequisites

 Julia must be installed before jlrs can be used.
-Only version  1.6 and 1.8.0 are supported.
-Using version 1.6 requires enabling the `lts`.
+Only version  1.6 and 1.8 are supported.
+Using version 1.6 requires enabling the `lts` feature.

 ### Linux